Greenskin44/task-MASter-LangGraph/README.md

 2. Review the `docs/MAINTENANCE_NOTES.md` for known limitations
 3. Check the `docs/TESTING_RESULTS.md` for test-specific issues
 4. Open an issue in the project repository

+## Archive Folder

+The `archive/` folder contains the original scattered project structure that was consolidated on November 5, 2025.
+These folders are preserved for reference but are **not used** by the active project:

+- **archive/studio/** - Old demo graphs (duplicate of graphs/studio/)
+- **archive/deployment/** - Old production graphs (duplicate of graphs/deployment/)
+- **archive/email_assistant/** - Old email assistant with unique HITL variants and evaluation tools
+- **archive/deep-research-agent/** - Old research agents (duplicate of graphs/research/)
+- **archive/deep_agents/** - Experimental notebooks and tools
+- **archive/report-team-MAS-LangGraph/** - Learning materials with langmem

+**Why archived?** The project was consolidated to use a single `langgraph.json` configuration at the root, eliminating the need for separate folder structures.
+The archive preserves:
+- Historical code for reference
+- Unique variants (HITL email assistants, Gmail integration)
+- Evaluation tools and datasets
+- Learning materials and notebooks
+- Original repository history

+See `archive/README.md` and `MIGRATION_LOG.md` for complete consolidation details.

 ## Development